Courageous-class battlecruiser: Armament

-The Courageous-class ships mounted four BL 15-inch Mark I guns in two twin hydraulically powered Mark I* turrets, one each fore (designated the 'A' turrets) and aft (the 'Y' turrets).
+The Courageous-class ships mounted four BL 15-inch Mark I guns in two twin hydraulically powered Mark I turrets, one each fore (designated the 'A' turret) and aft (the 'Y' turret).
 These turrets were originally intended for a Revenge-class battleship that was canceled shortly after the war began.
 The guns could be depressed to −3° and elevated to 20°; they could be loaded at any angle up to 20°, although loading at high angles tended to slow the gun's return to battery (firing position).
 The ships carried 120 shells per gun.
 They fired 1910 lb projectiles at a muzzle velocity of 2575 ft/s; this provided a maximum range of 23734 yd with armour-piercing shells.

 The Courageous-class ships were designed with 18 BL 4-inch Mark IX guns, fitted in six triple mounts.
 These were manually powered and quite cumbersome in use as they required a crew of thirty-two men to load and train the guns.
 The gun's rate of fire was only 10 to 12 rounds per minute as the loaders kept getting in each other's way.
 They had a maximum depression of −10° and a maximum elevation of 30°.
 They fired a 22 lb high explosive shell at a muzzle velocity of 2625 ft/s.
 At maximum elevation the guns had a maximum range of 13500 yd.
 The ships carried 120 rounds for each gun.